YoussefWael18/Automated-Timetable-using-CSP/README.md

-# Automated-Timetable-using-CSP
-Automated Timetable using CSP
+# this project is still under editing